 My goal with peas was primarily to replenish the soil after growing tomatoes.
 Tomatoes take nutrients from the soil.
 Peas add them in.
 Even though I thought peas a rather odd autumn crop, I was willing to try and I still had my seeds from last spring.
 Because I planted them in late September, harvest was expected by Thanksgiving.

 However there have been no peas.
-I am guessing it's because we have no bees to pollinate them in this cold weather, so I told my husband that we should rip them out.
+I am guessing it's because we have no bees to pollinate them in this cold weather, so it was time to rip them out.
 It's not all a loss.
 I'm sure they added good stuff to the soil.

-Again, no process photos, since I've been under the weather.
-After my husband ripped out the peas, he planted my new crop idea of garlic!
+After the peas were ripped out, garlic was planted deeply in the soft earth.
 I bought bulbs a couple of months ago when I was buying pansies for the urns for the front porch.
 We'll see how that goes.

 Meanwhile, when I took this photo of the peas the other day, I was surprised to find my onions growing quite well!
 At least 3 of them.
 I originally planted them last spring.
 They all seemed to disappear over the summer.
 I hope to cook a great meal from our onions.
 Stay tuned!